My Weekly Grind

 Understanding Upfront and Selling Costs

 Before analyzing my speculation picks, I wanted to understand the upfront costs of acquiring MTG cards.
-The fees associated with shipping and sales tax greatly impact the profit margins associated with speculating.
+The fees associated with shipping and sales tax significantly impact the profit margins associated with speculating.
 When purchasing cards over the Internet, I incurred an average of 10% in additional costs between shipping and state sales tax.
-These costs were spread among the cards in each relevant transaction.
+I spread shipping and sales taxes among the cards in each relevant transaction.
 Not only do I have to sell these cards later at a higher price, but I also have to cover the 10% fee hurdle.

 Another cost incurred was my time to research and buy MTG cards.
 I spent a total of four hours researching and finding the lowest prices available.
-There is an opportunity cost of spending time purchasing cards instead of working another job or meeting up with friends.
+There is an opportunity cost of the expenditure time purchasing cards instead of working another job or meeting up with friends.
 Opportunity costs exist in many forms of financial investing.
 When you decide to save money for retirement instead of spending it today, you are making an opportunity cost decision.
 This test will mainly focus on the cost of time versus potential profits in sales dollars.
-How much money do you expect to make for investing X hours of time on speculating?
-This is a question you should ask yourself before investing in MTG cards.
+How much money do you expect to make for investing X hours on speculating?
+This question is something you should ask yourself before investing in MTG cards.

 The third cost associated with speculating is when you sell a card.
-While different selling platforms have various fees, Ebay charges a 10% to 12% fee for sold listings.
+While different selling platforms have various fees, eBay charges a 10% to 12% fee for sold listings.
 In addition, PayPal charges a $0.29 base fee plus 2.9% of the transaction.
 While the Paypal fees can vary based on your account and sales volume, I am using fees that an average person would pay.
-Shipping an item with a stamp, hard case, and envelop will run you 55 cents plus materials costs.
-If you need to use a padded envelop with tracking, PayPal offers a discounted rate starting at $2.67.
-I added all of these costs together and came to an average of 25% of my final sale price per card.
-This percentage can fluctuate depending on the sale price of a card and distance it needs to be shipped.
-If you sell a card at $50, the fees will be a lower percentage than another card sold for $20 assuming both were shipped with tracking and no insurance.
-I found that selling a card for $7.50 on Ebay is the lowest sale I can make to mail with a stamp.
+Shipping an item with a stamp, hard case, and envelop will cost you 55 cents plus material costs.
+If you need to use a padded envelope with tracking, PayPal offers a discounted rate starting at $2.67.
+Add these costs together came to an average of 25% of my final sale price per card.
+This percentage can fluctuate depending on the sale price and the distance a card needs to be shipped.
+If you sell a card at $50, the fees will be a lower percentage than another card sold for $20 when shipping with tracking and no insurance.
+I found that selling a card for $7.50 on eBay is the lowest sale I can make to mail with a stamp.
 Anything lower than $7.50 will cost me higher than 25% of the final sale price in fees.
 I would be better off pooling multiple copies of a card together as one transaction, buylisting, or selling locally.
-As for tracking, my lowest sale price for Ebay is $25.
-I should only mail cards sold over $25 with tracking and a padded envelop.
+As for tracking, my lowest sale price for eBay is $25.
+I should only mail cards sold over $25 with tracking and a padded envelope.
 One other risk of selling online is shrinkage from becoming lost in the mail or buyer discrepancies.
 At a minimum, you should expect a loss of 1% of your total transactions.
 For example, if you average $20 per card across 100 transactions, you will incur $20 in unforeseen losses.
 Keep in mind that shrinkage affects your bottom line profit margins.

 My overall transaction costs were estimated at 35% of the total MTG card costs when buying and selling online.
 These costs decrease when using a vendor buylist, but you should expect a lower cash offer than if you sold cards directly to a buyer.
-Also, I did not add in a cost for the time it takes to research, purchase, or sell cards.
-You should try to find ways to lower transaction costs by receiving free shipping from online orders, buying cards locally from other people, and taking advantage of discount promotions whenever possible.
+Also, I did not add a cost for the time it takes to research, purchase, or sell cards.
+It would help if you tried to find ways to lower transaction costs by receiving free shipping from online orders, buying cards locally from other people, and taking advantage of discount promotions whenever possible.

-In part 2, I will explain the benchmarks surrounding my card choices and the expected hold periods.
+In part 2 of this series, I explain the benchmarks surrounding my card choices and the expected hold periods.
 I will also touch on different ways to lower transaction costs and purchase prices.

-*The information in this article is of my own knowledge and opinion.
-It is meant for informational purposes only.
+*The information in this article is of my knowledge and opinion and is for informational purposes only.
 I am not a registered financial professional or trying to act as one.*

 Magic: THe Gathering Gruul Aggro Standard Updated List IMpressions